textioHQ/js-style-guide/README.md

     ```

   <a name="variables--const-let-group"></a><a name="13.3"></a>
+  TODO: be thoughtful about how to organize const/let
   - [13.3](#variables--const-let-group) Group all your `const`s and then group all your `let`s.

     > Why?
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.